-VIL PROCUREMENT ORGANIZATION AND AUTHORITIES
+III.
+PROCUREMENT ORGANIZATION AND AUTHORITIES

-A.Chief Procurement Officer.
-The President/Chief Executive Officer of Broward Health CEO shall appoint a CPO-for Broward Health, which whose role may be served by a current employee of Broward Health.
-The CPO shall perform the duties of of the principal public purchasing official for Broward Health and shall be responsible for the Procurement of goods, Commodities and service Services, and materials in accordance with this Code.
+The President/Chief Executive Officer of Broward Health shall appoint a CPO, whose role may be served by a current employee of Broward Health.
+The CPO shall perform the duties of the principal public purchasing official for Broward Health and shall be responsible for the Procurement of Commodities and Services in accordance with this Code.
 Except as otherwise provided in this Code, the CPO shall be responsible for:

-- 1. (1)Interpreting the provisions of this Code and resolving any ambiguities related to the interpretation of this Code; - 2.
-(2) Procuring or supervising the Procurement of all Commoditiesgoods, materials, and serviceServices needed by Broward Health in accordance withthat are subject to this Code, ensuring compliance with this Code by Broward Health and Vendors doing business with Broward Health, and taking reasonable steps to ensure that Commodities and Services are Procured in a manner that fosters and permits competition among businesses whenever practicable; - 2-3.
+- 1. Interpreting the provisions of this Code and resolving any ambiguities related to the interpretation of this Code; - Procuring or supervising the Procurement of all Commodities and Services needed by Broward Health that are subject to this Code, ensuring compliance with this Code by Broward Health and Vendors doing business with Broward Health, and taking reasonable steps to ensure that Commodities and Services are Procured in a manner that fosters and permits competition among businesses whenever practicable; - 3.
 Establishing policies, procedures, and SOPs governing the Procurement of Commodities and Services governed by or Exempt from this Code; - 4.
-(3)Soliciting and advertising Bids and Proposals for Commodities, Contractual Services, public improvementsConstruction Services, Electrical Work, and Professional Design Services, which are subject to the Competitive Solicitation Process by this Code or Applicable Law goods, materials and services; - 5.
+Soliciting and advertising Bids for Commodities, Contractual Services, Construction Services, Electrical Work, and Professional Design Services, which are subject to the Competitive Solicitation Process by this Code or Applicable Law; - 5.
 Performing pre-purchase analysis to ensure that Broward Health and its employees and departments are adhering to this Code, including the Competitive Solicitation Process requirements and any applicable and assigned Small Business Vendor participation; - 6.
 Reviewing and approving Small Business Enhancements made by Broward Health's Office of Economic and Small Business Development; - 7.
 Approving Emergency Purchases and Bid Waivers unless further Board approval is required; - 8.
-Establishing procedures for issuance and approval of Purchase Orders in accordance with the terms of a Contract, as applicable;

-- 9. (4)Establishing and maintaining programs for the inspection, testing, and acceptance of goodCommodities and serviceServices; and - 10.
-Monitoring and supervising Vendor performance and taking appropriate action to address Vendor performance issues; and - 4.11.
-Any other duties and responsibilities reasonably determined by the CPO as appropriate to supervise Broward Health's Procurements consistent with this Code. - 5.
+Establishing procedures for issuance and approval of Purchase Orders in accordance with the terms of a Contract, as applicable; - 9.
+Establishing and maintaining programs for the inspection, testing, and acceptance of Commodities and Services; - 10.
+Monitoring and supervising Vendor performance and taking appropriate action to address Vendor performance issues; and - 11.
+Any other duties and responsibilities reasonably determined by the CPO as appropriate to supervise Broward Health's Procurements consistent with this Code.

 Unless otherwise stated in a Board policy, resolution, or Applicable Law, the authority to approve all Procurements for Commodities or Services subject to this Code is hereby vested in the CPO.
-(5)Ensuring compliance with this Code by reviewing and monitoring Procurements conducted by any person to whom the CPO has delegated authority under this Code.

-The CPO may establish committees or maintain departments responsible for assisting the CPO with the CPO's respective duties as outlined herein and may further delegate in writing any of the authority assigned or delegated byvested in the CPO under this this Code to designees within Broward Health.-AAny committees, departments, or individuals designated delegated authority by the CPO shall be authorized to exercise such delegated authority to the same extent as the authority delegated tovested in the CPO in this code, and any provision of this Code that references the CPO shall be deemed to include a reference to any committees, departments, or individuals delegated such authority.
+The CPO may establish committees or maintain departments responsible for assisting the CPO with the CPO's respective duties as outlined herein and may further delegate any of the authority vested in the CPO under this Code to designees within Broward Health.
+Any committees, departments, or individuals delegated authority by the CPO shall be authorized to exercise such delegated authority to the same extent as the authority vested in the CPO under this Code, and any provision of this Code that references the CPO shall be deemed to include a reference to any committees, departments, or individuals delegated such authority.
 Any Procurement decision by the CPO, or any applicable committees, departments, or individuals delegated such authority by the CPO shall be valid and binding on Broward Health and its employees, departments, and all Vendors wishing to do business with Broward Health.
-All Procurement transactions and commitments to vendor west of the vendor wishing to do business with Broward Health.